particle-iot/docs/src/content/en/photon/connect.md

 You can also connect your device to your Wi-Fi network over USB by communicating through Serial. *NOTE: This only works when the device is in [Listening Mode](./#connecting-your-device-listening-mode) (i.e. RGB led is blinking blue)*.

 There are a few ways to go about connecting your Photon over USB.
-We find that the easiest way is to just use the Particle Command Line Interface (Particle CLI), but this can be intimidating if you have little experience with the Terminal, or if you have a Windows computer that is recalcitrant to node.js.
 Follow these links depending on your preferences:

 - [Windows](./#connect-over-usb-using-windows)
 - [Mac OSX](./#connect-over-usb-using-osx)